 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this pecan and maple ginger tiffin, I’d love to hear about it in the comments below.
+If you make this scrumptious and healthier than average tiffin, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Pecan and Maple Ginger Tiffin.
 PIN IT.